 And here it is loaded with pegboard hooks and ready with the fun $1 Starlet Shimmer things – now the little girls can spin and browse to their hearts content – wahoo!!

-If you need a spinning display rack for any reason, give this a try!
+If you need a Spinning Jewelry Display Rack for any reason, give this a try!